whitneyburton/portfolios/students/1602/hedy-w/hedy-wutang.md

   Plan is to be a super learner and excel at this eventually!
 Big plan is to succeed in this, so I can tackle grander problems.
 The issue of human trafficking is one, homelessness is another (no human should be without shelter), there's so much to do, and so little time!

   I'm in (but mostly out of the) the Ritchie Posse.
 My main draw for joining this group were initally three reasons: 1. no early morning meetings, 2.
 Scott 2.
 Kimi (it's a tie).
-Incidentally, I loved meeting the other folks in the posse.
+Incidentally, I loved meeting the other folks in the posse, especially the folks from 1603.

 ### Playing a Part

-  Like Justice John Paul Stevens, I was a good conscientious dissenter at Turing, when I could be.
+  within Turing:   Like Justice John Paul Stevens, I was a good conscientious dissenter at Turing, when I could be.

-  Serving breakfast to the homeless community with DCC on Pearl St, most Tuesday mornings at 6:30am.
+  without Turing:   Serving breakfast to the homeless community with DCC on Pearl St, most Tuesday mornings at 6:30am.

 ## Review
 ##Self-Assessment Scores: